opticfluorine/sovereign/README.md

 > [!IMPORTANT]
 > Sovereign Engine is in a pre-alpha state and is not ready for production use.
-> The below instructions are provided for users who are interesting in trying out the
+> The below instructions are provided for users who are interested in trying out the
 > current features or using the engine as a starting point for their own development.

 ### Install Dependencies